keitharowe/blog/_posts/2021-03-26-aztek-2-day-innovation-day.markdown

 * [GitHub Pages](https://pages.github.com/)

 ## HSTS
+What is HSTS?
+HSTS stands for HTTP Strict Transport Security.
+Why is this important?
+HSTS helps to protect websites against man-in-the-middle attacks such as protocol downgrade attacks and cookie hijacking.
+It allows web servers to declare that web browsers (or other complying user agents) should automatically interact with it using only HTTPS connections.<sup>1</sup>

 * Updated our default template for Umbraco automation by creating a pull request
 * Moved the HSTS header (found the localhost SSL issue)
 * Updated AztekWeb.com / deployed to production